Dreamside: Plot summary

-Characters in "Dreamside"
+Characters

 Professor L.P.
 Burns

 An elderly gentleman who leads a group of students in an experiment in lucid dreaming.
 Even though he feels the effects of old age, Burns prefers the company of young people.
 His calm methodology has a tempering effect on the creative energy of the group.
 He isn't free, however, of an occasional tantrum when his students waste his time with faux intellectualism.
 These outbursts—although Burns would never admit it—may be the emotional leftovers of a man who suffers from loneliness after the death of his wife, Lilly.

 Lee Peterson

 Lee is a man on the cusp of middle age.
 He admits that he could stand to lose a few pounds.
 His life after college has been fairly safe and run of the mill.
 He currently works at an advertising agency.
 In college, he lusted after Ella Innes.
 She was, in fact, the reason he decided to join the lucid dreaming experiment in the first place.